 RN to BSN Online Degree Completion Option Courses NURS-B 304 Health Policy (3 cr.)
-(RN-BSN) Social, ethical, cultural, economic, and political issues that affect the delivery of health and nursing services globally are critically analyzed.
+(RN-BSN) Social, ethical, cultural, economic, and political issues that affect the delivery of health and nursing services globally are ethical, cultural, economic, and political issues that affect the delivery of health and nursing services globally are critically analyzed.
 Government and entrepreneurial interests are examined.
 Emphasis is placed on the impact of policy decisions on professional nursing practice and health services.